iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.1-1.6.3.md

     It's time to leave your comfort zone and upgrade this server to CentOS Stream 8 or [Rocky Linux 8](https://docs.rockylinux.org/guides/migrate2rocky/).

+!!! warning "Ubuntu 18.04: please stick to Roundcube 1.5.x"

+    Ubuntu 18.04 runs old php version, v1.5.x contains the security fix too.
+    Please consider upgrading your OS to 20.04 LTS as soon as possible.

 !!! warning "PHP Version"

     Roundcube 1.6.x requires PHP 7.3 or later releases.